whitneylosinski/School_District_Analysis/README.md

   |:------------------------|
   |![Results by Spending](https://github.com/whitneylosinski/School_District_Analysis/blob/master/Resources/Result%20by%20Spending.png)|

-   - ***Scores by School Size*** - Comparing the school performance based on the school size, the data showed that medium sized schools (1000-2000 students) performed best while large schools (2000-5000 students) performed worst.  with Results based on school size were not affected by removing the altered scores.
+   - ***Scores by School Size*** - Comparing the school performance based on the school size, the data showed that medium sized schools (1000-2000 students) performed best while large schools (2000-5000 students) performed worst.
+Results based on school size were not affected by removing the altered scores.

   | Scores by School Size |
   |:------------------------|